smashedtoatoms/asdf-postgres/README.md

 * `POSTGRES_CONFIGURE_OPTIONS` - use only your configure options
 * `POSTGRES_EXTRA_CONFIGURE_OPTIONS` - append these configure options along with ones that this plugin already uses

+# How to use (easier version)
+## Install
+1. Create your .tool-versions file in the project that needs postgres and add `postgres 9.4.7` or whatever version that you want.
+2. run `asdf install`

+## Run
+1. Once it is done, run `pg_ctl start`
+2. Once that starts, run `createdb default` _you can sub `default` with whatever you want your db name to be._
+3. Then log in with `psql -d default` _if you didn't use default, make sure you use whatever you put in step 2._
+4. If you need to move your data file around, move data from your install directory, which will look something like this: `~/.asdf/installs/postgres/9.4.7/data` to wherever you want it.
+Once it is moved, start your db with `pg_ctl -D wherever/you/moved/it start`.
+Your postgresql.conf file is in that directory if you need to change the port or anything.

+## Stop
+1. Just run `pg_ctl stop`  if you moved your data directory, you have to do `pg_ctl -D wherever/you/moved/it stop`